Daniel Friederich

 -

-You may also be interested in about Daniel Friederich
+You may also be interested Daniel Friederich

 Daniel Friederich (1932 – 2020) – Master Luthier

-Daniel Friederich, born in 1932 in Paris, is one of the great French guitar makers of the 20th century.
-His grandparents, of German descent, were skilled cabinetmakers who migrated from Luxembourg to France.
-Friederich began his apprenticeship in the family business at the age of 13, learning the art of furniture making.
-In 1954, he attended a concert by French guitarist Ida Presti, was captivated by the guitar, and began studying under Christian Aubin at the Académie de Guitare on Rue Descartes in Paris.
-When the student couldn’t afford a new guitar, Aubin suggested building one.
+Daniel Friederich, born in 1932 in Paris, is regarded as one of the greatest French guitar makers of the 20th century.
+His grandparents, of German origin, were skilled cabinetmakers who migrated from Luxembourg to France.
+Friederich began his apprenticeship in the family business at age 13, learning the art of furniture making.
+In 1954, after attending a concert by the celebrated French guitarist Ida Presti, he became fascinated by the guitar and began studying under Christian Aubin at the Académie de Guitare on Rue Descartes in Paris.
+Unable to afford a new instrument, Aubin advised him to build one himself.
 Thus, in 1955, Friederich completed his first guitar.
 In 1959, he began building instruments professionally.
-By 1960, Friederich had crafted 15 guitars and took the last one to show his colleague, Robert Bouchet, who was very encouraging.
-In 1962, he met the Presti-Lagoya Duo for the first time when he visited Canada, as he told the Guitar Magazine in 1985.
-“At the time, Ida Presti played a Bouchet when Robert Bouchet was at his best,” Friederich said.
-“Ida was very impressed with my guitar, which was important for me.
-Ida Presti’s partner Alexandre Lagoya suggested that I build a guitar for her, but something different, and asked if I could build it more like a violin, so that the part of the fingerboard that sits above the soundboard should be free and not glued down.
-On the boat heading home, I made plans and built the guitar when I returned.”
+By 1960, he had crafted 15 guitars and showed the latest one to Robert Bouchet, who was highly encouraging.

-Between 1960 and 1970, Daniel Friederich marketed his Concert Guitar, with a serial number on the label, as the most expensive and advanced version, and the Recital and Arpége models, less costly instruments without a serial number on the label.
-Starting in 1970, Friederich only made Concert Guitars, with serial numbers and dates on the label.
-Over the years, he meticulously kept records of all his guitars, noting their dimensions and bracing patterns, as well as serial numbers and subsequent owners.
+Between 1960 and 1970, Friederich marketed his “Concert Guitar” with a serial number as his top model, while the Recital and Arpège models—less costly and without serial numbers—offered more accessible alternatives.
+Starting in 1970, he built only Concert Guitars, each labeled with serial number and date.
+Throughout his career, he maintained precise records of all his guitars, including dimensions, bracing patterns, serial numbers, and subsequent owners.